vasantha1/5303-Database-Vasantha/dbProject/README.md

   - load_data.php - script to load the users data

-  - backend.php - we can add user details to the user table with this help of file
+  - backend.php - we can add user details to the user table with the help of this file

   - registration_form.html - registration page for users information